Research Your Met Police Family History

 Created by volunteers from the Friends of the Metropolitan Police Historical Collection (FoMPHC), you might find our Local History Leaflet useful. and Metropolitan Police Service Heritage Centre (Met.
 Collection) staff, these are excellent and unique finding aids for family history researchers tracing ancestors with Metropolitan Police connections.
 They are available to search at the Metropolitan Police Heritage Centre - a small museum which includes access to a large collection of research material.

 You may request a register search at the Metropolitan Police Heritage Centre.
-Requesting a search from the Metropolitan Police Heritage Centre is no longer free of charge.
-If you would like the Centre to find your relative, please send as much information as you have available, including full name, date and place of birth and if possible, the date joined or years served, to email@example.com.
-There will be a charge of £12.00 for a successful enquiry.
+Requesting a search from the Metropolitan Police Heritage Centre is free of charge.
+If you would like the Centre to find your relative, please send as much information as you have available, including full name, date and place of birth and if possible, the date joined or years served, to firstname.lastname@example.org.

 The Metropolitan Police Heritage Centre: The Annex, Empress State Building, Empress Approach, Lillie Road, SW6 1TR.